 Note that many deployments will include a Network Address Translator (NAT) between the Service Provider Network and the Enterprise Network.
-This document does not describe NATs as part of the SIPconnect 1.1 interface.
+This document does not describe NATs as part of the SIPconnect 2.0 interface.
+This document describes functionality as observed at the reference points.
+The requirements at the reference points are unaffected by the presence of a NAT.